selvatica-36/advanced-regression-predicting-fuel-economy/README.md

 ### 2.1.
 What are the most important car features to predict mpg?

-- Car weight is a hugely important factor.
+- **Car weight** is a hugely important factor.
 Heavier cars are less fuel efficient.
-- Model year: as time goes on, cars get more efficient on average.
+- **Model year**: as time goes on, cars get more efficient on average.
-- Origin: american cars are the least fuel efficient on average in this dataset, whereas european and japanese cars tend to be more efficient.
+- **Origin**: american cars are the least fuel efficient on average in this dataset, whereas european and japanese cars tend to be more efficient.
 This makes historical sense:
   - During this time, Japanese cars took a larger market share because they were more fuel efficient.

 ### 2.3.
 Our final model